-The average wait time if five to ten minutes in the off-peak times and ten-twenty minutes during peak times.
+The average wait time is five to ten minutes in the off-peak times and ten-twenty minutes during peak times.
 Quite reasonable, yes?

 When you strap yourself into this ride… well, you can’t really call it strapping.
 You have one single lap bar and a small strap to hold your upper body.

 I have a sneaking suspicion that this is to make sure that you feel as out-of-control as possible.
-Just to get the adrenalin pumping you know.
+Just to get the adrenaline pumping you know.

 Anyways, the ride begins by slowly swinging from side-to-side.
 And before you know it, you are being flung 125 feet in the air.

 The ride will slow down again and the swinging arms will come to a halt right where you started.
 You will get off feeling a little woozy and totally exhilarated.

 Skyhawk Ride Design at Cedar Point